yegor256/blog/_drafts/_java9.md

-Oracle would only benefit from making it smaller, delegating everything that is not platform-specific to the open source community, supporting programmers somehow and promoting open and effective standartization processes on the market.
+Oracle would only benefit from making it smaller, delegating everything that is not platform-specific to the open source community, supporting programmers somehow and promoting open and effective standardization processes on the market.

 ## The Language